 - the Sandy Spring Museum illustrates the continuum of history by fostering a connection between people and place.

 The History of Sandy Spring, MD

 Sandy Spring is the center of a unique Maryland community, a network of rural villages settled in the 1720s by members of the Religious Society of Friends, also known as Quakers, who were in search of land to grow tobacco and corn.
-The name of the town comes from the fresh-water spring near which the Quakers built their first Meeting House in 1814, which still stands today.
+The name of the town comes from the fresh-water spring near which the Quakers built their third Meeting House in 1814, which still stands today.
 Stemming from that original Meeting House, the boundaries of the Sandy Spring neighborhood extend out in a six-mile radius, as local legend tells this was the farthest distance that members of the Meeting could travel to and from home on horseback and still make it home before dark.
 As such, the greater Sandy Spring neighborhood includes the current village of Sandy Spring itself, as well as the current communities of Ashton, Brighton, Brookeville, Cloverly, Brinklow/Cincinnati, Ednor/Norwood, Laytonsville/Mt.
 Zion, Norbeck/Oakdale, Olney/Davis, Triadelphia, Spencerville/Brown’s Corner, and Unity/Sunshine, each of which has its own unique and extensive history.

 Sandy Spring Museum Timeline

 - September 3, 1980 – First meeting of the Museum Founding Committee of the Sandy Spring Museum, Inc. was called by Delmas P. Wood, Jr. Wood was elected President of Sandy Spring Museum.
 The meeting was held in the lower level of the Sandy Spring Bank in Olney, MD

 - October 1, 1980 – The Articles of Incorporation and Bylaws of the Sandy Spring Museum are adopted